 Table II.9 presents an example for a bidirectional, statefull DPI policy rule.
 The attribute ‘bidirectional’ indicates that the packet flows of each communication direction needs to be inspected.

-NOTE – The used rule itself illustrates just the principal proceeding, but is not necessarily sufficient for a real deployment.
+NOTE – The used rule itself illustrates just the proceeding principal, but is not necessarily sufficient for a real deployment.
 There are some policy rule proposals for detecting this application.
 This is just one out of many.

 The details of the rule are minor.
 Relevant here is the fact that this application has an inherent session concept in terms of a state machine.
 The DPI policy rule here is related to that state model and associated to the session establishment phase.